JDoYo/saveyourself/<SaveYourself>_SDD.md

 2.2 Constraints

-The application will be contrained to only users who have an iPhone, iPad, or Android mobile device.
+The application will be contrained to only users who have a mobile device running the operating systems specified in 2.1.

 2.3 System Environment